-The degree of Master of Business Administration (International) is a Part-Time programme jointly offered by the Faculty of Business and Economics of The University of Hong Kong and the School of Management of Fudan University in Shanghai.
+The Master of Business Administration (International) is a two to four years part-time Programme jointly offered by the Faculty of Business and Economics of The University of Hong Kong and the School of Management of Fudan University in Shanghai.
 The Programme is intended for executives with a proven track record as they progress in their business career.
-There are two streams under the IMBA Programme- General Streams & Executive Streams.
+There are two streams under the IMBA Programme - General Stream and Executive Stream.

 MBA (International) – General Stream